ethereum/pm/All Core Devs Meetings/Meeting 102.md

 **Hudson** - All right, any questions from anybody on that, is there anyone who needs some clarification on what this means for their client implementation?

-**Artem** - Ok, I have a question, so I'm looking at the the the outcome, the final sterilization block and the decisions in the issue.
+**Artem** - Ok, I have a question, so I'm looking at the outcome, the final sterilization block and the decisions in the issue.
 And so is it correct that this will be RLP within RLP?
-Basically or what is the format for the bowstring, like the bitstream?
+Basically or what is the format for the byte string length?

-**Hudson** - Yeah, it's essentially IRP within our ropy we've got the the transaction by the concatenated in front of the payload in the payload for the twenty nine thirty transactions are also our LP.
+**Lightclient** - Yeah, it's essentially RLP within RLP.
+We've got the transaction by the concatenated in front of the payload and the payload for the 2930 transactions are also RLP.
+So it's essentially, RLP encoded RLP.

-**Artem** - And so about the motivation, why did you not opt for our RLP within SSC.
+**Artem** - And so about the motivation, why did you not opt for our RLP within SSZ.

-**Lightclient** - I think the main reason we didn't do so is this point people are a little fatigued of the S03 discussion.
-We need to ship twenty nine, twenty nine and we need to ship in a few months ago.
-And so it's a lot faster to just go ahead and ship this up now and figure out SOC in 2021
+**Lightclient** - I think the main reason we didn't do SSZ at this point, because people are a little fatigued of the SSZ - RLP  discussion.
+We need to ship 2929 and we need to ship it a few months ago.
+And so it's a lot faster to just go ahead and ship this with RLP now and figure out SSZ in 2021

 **Guilallame** - Yeah, so our RLP is recursive and I'm sorry I didn't follow the conversation at all, but I'm just curious why do you do RLP within RLP and what like what do you have this intermediate step of turning it into a byte array where you just included directly

-**Rai** - I think it's better not to think of it as being, to just think of it as an opaque byte array.
-I think it ends up being kind of like that just because of the value of that The typebike is.
-But we could potentially have the typebyte concatenated with SOC encoded thing or anything in the future.
-So, yeah, I think it is best to just think of it as an opaque byte array for now that just happened to have one twenty, not one transaction, which is twenty nine thirty, which is our RLP in the spec.
+**Rai** - I think it's better not to think of it as RLP in RLP, to just think of it as an opaque byte array.
+I think it ends up being kind of like that just because of the value of that the type byte is.
+But we could potentially have the typebyte concatenated with SSZ encoded thing or anything in the future.
+So, yeah, I think it is best to just think of it as an opaque byte array for now that just happened to have one twenty, not one transaction, which is 2930, which is our RLP in the spec.
 But there's no requirement for that in the future.

 102.1.1 | Video | [7:37](https://youtu.be/EPbZ4tU4P5A?t=457)

     serialize the type transaction by wrapping RLP bytes in byte array string

-**Hudson** - All right, thanks so much, Light Client, for that update, now that we have that decision outlined, we can go over yellow, the three in the Berlin client updates.
-James, do not take that one on and go through all the teams.
+**Hudson** - All right, thanks so much, Light Client, for that update, now that we have that decision outlined, we can go over YOLO v3 in the Berlin client updates.
+James, do you want to take that one on and go through all the teams.

 ## Berlin Client Updates

 **James** - Yep.
 So just an update on where the implementations are.
-Just updates in general for the YOLO V3 respect for each client.
-Is there a client burning to go first.
-No, Besu, can you go, tim?
+Just updates in general for the YOLO V3 spec for each client.
+Is there a client Berlin to go first?
+No, Besu, can you go, Tim?

-**Tim** - Right is actually the one working on the implementation, so he'll give a better update to me.
+**Tim** - Rai is actually the one working on the implementation, so he'll give a better update to me.
 All right.

-**Rai** - So I'm still working on twenty seven, 18 and 29, 30.
+**Rai** - So I'm still working on 2718 and 2930.
 Yeah, everything else is ready, but I'm still working on that.

 **James** - Ok.
 And Geth, did Martin make it here?

-**Lightclient** - I'm doing the implementation and get so I can say that the implementation is mostly complete.
-The main thing that's missing is I'm still trying to work out this new serialisation format for the list of transactions.
+**Lightclient** - I'm doing the implementation and geth so I can say that the implementation is mostly complete.
+The main thing that's missing is I'm still trying to work out this new serialization format for the list of transactions.

 **Hudson** - I think Martin also is here, so you can both give updates.